Mihai Eminescu, a sober soul

 Mihai Eminescu, Letter I, 1881

-“Gradually, connections emerge that we would have discovered from the bits of official or official information of the time.
-His voice, unique in the concert of the politician’s time, had to be extinguished.
+“Gradually, connections are coming to light that we would have hardly discovered from the official or unofficial information fragments of the time.
+His voice, unique in the concert of politics of the time, had to be extinguished.

-He’s very upset about his truth, the AbsoluteSeeker!’
-For for him, there was no truth of the conjuncture of the parties, but only the truth of the Romanian nation for which he lived and for which he was sacrificed.”
+He was very upset by his truth, that of the seeker of the Absolute!
+For him, there was no conjunctural truth of the parties, but only the truth of the Romanian nation for which he lived and for which he was sacrificed.”

 Zoe Dumitrescu Bușulenga